 The final requirement is to submit for consideration to ROAPE an article (of no more than 8000 words) based on the research funded by the grant.
 No guarantee of publication can be given, as the article will be peer-reviewed according to the standard procedure followed by the journal.

 Payment of the grant

-Grants will be paid in two tranches.
-Upon acceptance of a research proposal, ROAPE will disburse half of the grant to successful candidates to contribute towards research expenses.
-The remaining half will be paid to authors following the formal submission of an article to ROAPE.
+The grant is £3,000 and will be paid in three tranches.
+Upon acceptance of a research proposal, ROAPE will disburse 1/3 of the grant (£1,000) to successful candidates to contribute towards direct research expenses.
+The second tranche (£1,000) will be paid after submission of the first-year report.
+Part of the second tranche can be claimed in advance if the first tranche has been used up, upon provision of all receipts of expenses incurred upon.

 ROAPE awards an annual prize of £1000 for the most outstanding article written by an African author and published in the previous year’s volume of four issues.
 The author must be published in ROAPE for the first time.
 The selection is made by a panel drawn from the Editorial Working Group.
 All eligible articles are considered, but in selection we give priority to early-career authors who are African nationals resident in Africa.
 Successful authors will be contacted by ROAPE.

 Examples of the Ruth First Prize in recent years:

 2012: Kathryn Nwajiaku-Dahou : “The political economy of oil and ‘rebellion’ in Nigeria’s Niger Delta.”
 Vol 39 (No. 132) June 2012

 2013: Joseph A. Yaro: “Neoliberal globalisation and evolving local traditional institutions: implications for access to resources in rural northern Ghana.”
 Vol 40 (No. 137) 2013